by Doug Nesbitt

-The Tories made this possible by rewriting election campaign spending laws, campaigning through public money under the guise of ministerial advertising, and getting exceptionally fat donations from the business class and the wealthy.
-More than two-thirds of the money raised by the central Tory campaign came from corporations, a number of them six-figure donations.
+The Tories made all this possible by rewriting election campaign spending laws, campaigning through public money under the guise of ministerial advertising, and getting exceptionally fat donations from the business class and the wealthy.
+More than two-thirds of the money raised by the central Tory campaign came from corporations.
+A fair number of them were six-figure donations.

-The Tories raised the limit on individual donations from $14,000 to $25,000.
+The Tories also raised the limit on individual donations from $14,000 to $25,000.
 Working-class people can’t possibly donate $14,000 today, let alone $25,000 back then – but this is chump change for the wealthy.
-They also effectively exempted party leader expenses from any limits.
-The Tories would spend $1.6 million on the leadership tour, the Liberals $392,000, the NDP only $65,000.
+The Tories also effectively exempted party leader expenses from any limits.
+The Tories spent $1.6 million on their election leadership tour.
+The Liberals spent $392,000, the NDP only $65,000.

 According to Robert MacDermid’s groundbreaking study of the 1999 election’s spending, the overall campaign spending limits were raised by 114 percent.

-To maximize their money advantage, the Tories deliberately shortened the campaign period from 40 to 28 days in order to allow maximum unrestricted campaigning before the restricted formal campaign period.
-The Tories spent as much money on advertising during the month before the election as they did in the formal 28-day election campaign itself.
+To maximize their money advantage, the Tories deliberately shortened the campaign period from 40 to 28 days in order to allow maximum unrestricted campaigning before the restrictions of the official election campaign.
+The Tories spent as much money on advertising during the month before the election as they did in the official 28-day election campaign.